 It is intended that refrigerant pipe connections to the air curtain are made using brazed joints and these must be carried out in a professional and safe manner.
-If installation pipe sizes for the discharge (gas) line and liquid line are different from the pipe connection sizes on the air curtain (see Figure 2, Page 12) suitable pipe reducers must be used for the connection.
+If installation pipe sizes for the discharge (gas) line and liquid line are different from the pipe connection sizes on the air curtain (see Figure 2, Page 11) suitable pipe reducers must be used for the connection.
 R410A refrigerant systems can operate at pressures up to 610 psi (c.
 42 Bar).
 These brazed joints may well be located in a public area and a weakness leading to an explosion could be extremely dangerous.

 The air curtain with its coil is manufactured in accordance with the Pressure Equipment Directive (PED) and the installation must be carried out to a good standard of workmanship.
-Protect the top surface of the air curtain and use a heat sink on the copper pipes during brazing to reduce the transfer of heat to the inside of the air curtain where sensitive components are located.
+Remove the protective plastic film on top of the air curtain before starting work and protect the top surface of the air curtain.
+Use a heat sink on the copper pipes during brazing to reduce the transfer of heat to the inside of the air curtain where sensitive components are located.

-^{} Alternative larger outdoor unit will give enhanced heat output for difficult doorway situations - not recommended, however, for weather compensation control or discharge air temperature control.
+\ Alternative larger outdoor unit will give enhanced heat output for difficult doorway situations - not recommended, however, for weather compensation control or discharge air temperature control.

-■ To gain access inside the Air Curtain
+To gain access inside the Air Curtain

-To gain access for connection of the electrical supply, controls wiring and to work on the unit during commissioning it is necessary to open the hinged inlet grille.
+To gain access for connection of the electrical supply, controls wiring and to work on the unit during commissioning, remove the air inlet grilles and the bottom access panel.